eititan/largest-remainder/README.md

   33.33 -> 33%
   33.33 -> 33%
 ```
-Doesn't quiet add up to 100.
-With `n` number of decimals in this list, this number can be greater than 100 or less than 100.
+Doesn't quite add up to 100.
+With `n` number of decimals in this list, this number could be greater than 100 or less than 100.

 Another Example is:
 ```